Smart contracts and reaction-function games: Concluding remarks

-We end on some points for future research.
+We end on a few directions for future research.
 One is to explore reaction functions in games with incomplete information.
 For instance, the idea of ``playing safe'' seems appealing even if, say, you do not know the preferences of the other players.
 A first step in that direction is Theorem~\ref{TH:WLmonotone}, which shows that the best-reply reaction is weakly dominant against monotone play in high-risk weakest-link games.
 As weak dominance is a statement only on the player's own payoffs, knowledge of the others' payoffs is not important.
-One can ask more generally, what is required for $\textit{BR}_i$ to be weakly dominant against monotone play?
+One can ask more generally, in what games are best-reply reactions $\textit{BR}_i$ weakly dominant against monotone play?
 Theorem~\ref{TH:WLmonotone} then points to some conditions: (a) payoff $u_i(a)$ is non-decreasing in $a_{-i} \in A_{-i}$, (b) $\textit{BR}_i$ is monotone (to ensure fixed points against monotone play), and (c), for each outcome $a \in A$,

 Under these assumptions, $\textit{BR}_i$ is weakly dominant against monotone play.